European Federation for Welding, Joining and Cutting: Organization

-The EWF Technical Committee is set up by the General Assembly for covering a technical area related to training, qualification and certification in the welding and joining fields, implying a continuous activity, without any time limit, and consists of the Chairman, the representatives of the members and Working Groups.
+The EWF Technical Committee is set up by the General Assembly to cover a technical area related to training, qualification and certification in the welding and joining fields, implying a continuous activity, without any time limit, and consists of the Chairman, the representatives of the members and Working Groups.

 Key activities

 Education, training and qualification of personnel

 The EWF qualification system has several types of professional training covering welding, bonding and related techniques.
-This harmonised system of education and training has been adopted by IIW as an international qualification system since 2000.
-Its relevance has been recognised both by ISO and CEN that have EWF as a liaison member.
-These different technologies, like particular processes, require that the quality of the product must be incorporated during the manufacturing/maintenance, and cannot be ensured only by final testing.
-That entails personnel with particular high level of knowledge, skills and competences which can be obtained through the EWF qualification system.
+This harmonized system of education and training has been adopted by IIW as an international qualification system since 2000.
+Its relevance has been recognized both by ISO and CEN, which have EWF as a liaison member.
+These different technologies, like particular processes, require that the quality of the product be incorporated during the and maintenance, and cannot be ensured only by final testing.
+That entails personnel with particular high level of knowledge, skills and competencies, which can be obtained through the EWF qualification system.

-There are three pillars which support the EWF Harmonised International Qualification System:
+There are three pillars which support the EWF Harmonized International Qualification System: